dahamv/dahamv.github.io/technologies/javascript/rxjs.md

 // using map and switchAll
 numbersObsrv.pipe(
   map(number => getDataObsrv(number)),
-  //SwitchAll cancels the previous subscription and subscribes to the new one switchAll()
+  //after the delay all subscriptions except the last second subscription are flattened switchAll()
 ).subscribe(val => console.log(val));